Universal coronavirus vaccine: Projects

 Pan-coronavirus vaccine candidates include variant-proof vaccines such as SpFN, developed by the US Army.
 It uses a ferritin nanoparticle with prefusion-stabilized spike antigens from the Wuhan strain.
-Another candidates is RBD–scNP, which is a sortase A-conjugated ferritin nanoparticle with RBD antigens. |GRT-R910 is a self-amplifying mRNA delivering spike and T cell epitopes. hAd5-S+N delivers spike and nucleocapsid antigens via human adenovirus serotype 5 vector.
+Another candidate is RBD–scNP, which is a sortase A-conjugated ferritin nanoparticle with receptor-binding domain (RBD) antigens.
+GRT-R910 is a self-amplifying mRNA delivering spike and T cell epitopes. hAd5-S+N delivers spike and nucleocapsid antigens via human adenovirus serotype 5 vector.
 MigVax-101 is an adjuvanted oral subunit vaccine with RBD and nucleocapsid domains.

 Among the pan-sarbecovirus vaccines are GBP511, a mosaic nanoparticle containing RBDs from SARS-CoV-1, SARS-CoV-2 and 1–2 bat coronaviruses.
 Another vaccine candidate, which is entering clinical development, is Mosaic-8b, a mosaic nanoparticle containing RBDs from SARS-CoV-2 and 7 animal coronaviruses.
 VBI-2901 uses virus-like particles expressing prefusion spike of SARS-CoV-2, SARS-CoV-1 and MERS-CoV.
 UB-612 contains SARS-CoV-2 S1-RBD protein and synthetic peptides representing T cell (Th and CTL) epitopes on the nucleocapsid, spike and membrane proteins.

 Pan-betacoronavirus vaccines include DIOS-CoVax, a needle-free antigen injection.

+The Interferon Beta Integrated SARS-CoV-2 (IBIS) vaccine takes its name from its comprising a live-but-defective SARS-CoV-2 virus that is envelope-deficient and has the ORF8 segment replaced by interferon-beta.
+Administered nasally, it protected humanized mice and hamsters from both SARS-CoV-1 and SARS-CoV-2.